-- 7.2.1 The gown for a doctoral graduate shall be as for the Cambridge Master of Arts, but with a satin facing cloth in "post office red" (BCC No 209) 100 mm wide for the full length of the front. - 7.2.2 The hood for a doctoral graduate shall be Cambridge style and made of satin of the colour "post office red" (BCC No 209) and shall be lined with a colour appropriate to the subject area in which the degree was taken.
-In the case of a PhD or honorary doctorate of the University the hood shall be lined with burgundy (PMS193U).
+- 7.2.1 The gown for a doctoral graduate shall be as for the Cambridge Master of Arts, but with a satin facing cloth in "post office red" (BCC No 209) 100 mm wide for the full length of the front. - 7.2.2 The hood for a professional doctorate shall be Cambridge style and made of satin of the colour "post office red" (BCC No 209) lined with a colour appropriate to the subject area in which the degree was taken.
+The hood for a PhD or honorary doctorate of the University shall be Cambridge style and made of satin of the colour "post office red" (BCC No 209) lined with burgundy (PMS193U).